 What to expect

 Each newsletter will also help guide you on which units we are featuring for the month.
-For Levels 1 + 2, we will recommend two unit themes that align with the current season, along with a link to the full schedule for you to peruse.
+For each level, we will recommend two unit themes that align with the current season, along with a link to the full schedule for you to peruse.

-Whether you are following the seasonal schedule or skipping around, we encourage you to review the supplies list for each unit you plan to do at the start of each month to determine if you need to order any supplies or books in advance.
+Whether you are following the seasonal schedule or skipping around, we encourage you to review the books and supplies list for each unit you plan to do at the start of each month to determine what you need.
 This will help you get organized and prepared for all the hands-on learning you and your children will do.
 (For more information about our book selections, please see our FAQs page.)

 What to know about Level 3

 The biggest difference between Level 3 unit studies and the others is that they are each one month long.
-Each unit is country and culture-based and includes history, STEM, and food activities (with math and science applications) that are hands-on project-based.
-The lessons emphasize shared reading with many picture books, chapter books, magazine and book resources as the spine, as well as video documentaries.
+Each unit is country and culture-based and includes history, STEM, and food activities (with math and science applications) that are hands-on and project-based.
+The lessons emphasize shared reading with many picture books, chapter books, magazine, and book resources as the spine of the unit, as well as video documentaries.
 Lessons will also include learning to write in different styles, including persuasive, narrative, research, creative, and descriptive.